Harry: "Snag one"?

 - Who is the first character to die in Midnight Nation?
 That would be the black guy who tries to clue in heroic detective David Gray about what is really going on.

-- Ambrose Chase from Planetary is normally Nigh Invulnerable, but had the misfortune of entering an Alternate Universe that was governed by Horror Tropes, including this one.
+- Ambrose Chase from Planetary is normally Nigh-Invulberable, but had the misfortune of entering an Alternate Universe that was governed by Horror Tropes, including this one.
 He managed to preserve his body before he died, and gets revived in the final issue.

 - Red Robin: The first of the League assassins accompanying Tim to die is "Z", the only black member of the group.

-- In the first volume of Robin, African American Clyde Rawlins is the first and only member of the main cast of the story to die.
+- Robin (1993): African American Clyde Rawlins is the first and only member of the main cast of the story to die.

 - Tribe, by African American Larry Stroman, was a short-lived series about the adventures of a predominantly African-American superhero group.
 Issue 1, page 2, panel 4 features the first death: a black dude getting his neck snapped.